shinkhouse/angular-dashboard-example/README.md

 # Angular Dashboard Example
 This is an example of a basic dashboard for Angular 17+, mostly based on Angular Material.
 I generated with Angular 16 and migrated to 17 to make use of standalone components.
+It is simulating a personal budget application with FakerJS data.

 Features
 - Application Header with dark mode and density switches
 - Sidenavigation with parent and child items, currently using RouterLink
-- A real basic demo of a dashboard view
+- A real basic demo of a dashboard view with a couple of widgets
+- Table view of bank transactions

 -----------